Guide to the French Tax Foncieres and Taxe d'Habitation

 Find Out the Tax Rates in Your Area

-The tax rate varies according to each municipality or commune, and many property owners are likely to see an increase in the tax amount in the coming years as France struggles with it’s economy and increasing debt.
+The tax rate varies according to each municipality or commune, and many property owners are likely to see an increase in the tax amount in the coming years as France struggles with its economy and increasing debt.

 Do I Qualify for Exemptions or Relief?